-Make this easy Resurrection Rolls Recipe with printable Easter Story Cards.
-You’ll have a great Easter devotion and object lesson.
-Start a new tradition!
+Make an easy Resurrection Rolls Recipe with printable Easter Story Cards.
+Start a new tradition with an Easter devotion and object lesson.

 “But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep.” – 1 Corinthians 15:20, ESV